DataCurationWorkshop/HongKongCurationWorkshop/Introduction/Introduction.md

 In a scholarly context data can mean different things to different disciplines.
 A humanist may treat a collection of digitized maps as a source of data, while an ecologist might be concerned with geo-location data in the form of latitude and longitude.

-In this workshop, rather than assuming that data is a distinct type of artifact (i.e. a map, a database, a digital document) we consider data to be a role that many different artifacts are capable of playing.
+In this institute, rather than assuming that data is a distinct type of artifact (i.e. a map, a database, a digital document) we consider data to be a role that many different artifacts are capable of playing.

 In the library, archives and museums setting, research data are information artifacts playing an **evidential role** - they are the resources that scholars draw upon to support their claims, and verify observations or experimental findings.